Fish and Wildlife Service, Interior.

 Proposed Regulation Promulgation

-Accordingly, we propose to amend 50 CFR part 36 as set forth below:
+Accordingly, the Service proposes to amend 50 CFR part 36 as set forth below:

 PART 36—ALASKA NATIONAL WILDLIFE REFUGES

 1. The authority citation for part 36 continues to read as follows: End Amendment Part

 2. In § 36.32, revise paragraph (c)(1)(iii) by removing the word “Kenai” and the comma that follows it.
 End Amendment Part

 3. Amend § 36.39 by revising paragraphs (i)(3)(i), (i)(4)(ii)(E), (i)(5)(i) and (ii), and (i)(9)(iii) to read as follows: End Amendment Part

 * * * * *

 (i) We prohibit the operation of all off-road vehicles, as defined at § 36.2, except that four-wheel-drive, licensed, and registered motor vehicles designed and legal for highway use may operate on designated roads, rights-of-way, and parking areas open to public vehicular access.
 At the operator's risk, we also allow licensed and registered motor vehicles designed and legal for highway use, all-terrain vehicles, utility task vehicles, and registered snowmobiles on Hidden, Engineer, Kelly, Petersen, and Watson Lakes only to provide access for ice fishing.
 You must enter and exit the lakes via existing boat ramps.

 (E) In the Skilak Wildlife Recreation Area, except on Skilak Lake and as provided in paragraph (i)(3) of this section.
 You must enter and exit via the Upper and Lower Skilak Lake campground boat launches.